babichjacob/sapper-postcss-template/README.md

 2. Remove the `require("tailwindcss")("./tailwind.config.js"),` line in `postcss.config.js`
 3. Delete the `tailwind.config.js` file
 4. Uninstall the `tailwindcss` package

+### ⚡ Web app
+Many of the fields in `static/manifest.json` (`short_name`, `name`, `description`, `categories`, `theme_color`, and `background_color`) are filled with demonstrative values that won't match your site.
+Similarly, you've got to take new screenshots to replace the included `static/screenshot-1.png` file.

+The [Apple touch icon](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html), favicon, and `logo-` files (also all in the `static` directory) are created by placing the logo within a "safe area" centered circle that takes up 80% of the canvas's dimension.
+For instance, the constraining circle in `logo-512.png` is 512 × 0.80 = 409.6 ≈ 410 pixels wide and tall.

+### 🗺 Source maps
+This project base comes with [source maps](https://blog.teamtreehouse.com/introduction-source-maps) enabled during development and disabled during production (and exports) for the best compromise between performance and developer experience.
+You can change this behavior through the `sourcemap` variable in `rollup.config.js`.

 ## 😵 Help!
 I have a question